Doxuno

 4.

-The Guarantor's liability under this Agreement extends to: unpaid rent and damage to the Property beyond fair wear and tear (including end-of-tenancy cleaning and repair costs).
-The total aggregate liability of the Guarantor under this Agreement shall not exceed GBP 7,200.00, which the Guarantor acknowledges is a fair and reasonable limit under the Unfair Contract Terms Act 1977 and (where applicable) the Consumer Rights Act 2015.
+The Guarantor's liability under this Agreement extends to: unpaid rent and damage to the Property beyond fair wear and tear (including reasonable end-of-tenancy cleaning and repair costs, evidenced and itemised).
+The total aggregate liability of the Guarantor under this Agreement shall not exceed £7,200.00 (equivalent to approximately £7,200.00).
+The Guarantor acknowledges this cap is a reasonable limit having regard to the Unfair Contract Terms Act 1977 and, where applicable, the Consumer Rights Act 2015.

 5.